-Original research carried out in 2019; information verified and various sections updated in October-November 2020.
+Original research completed in 2019; information verified and various sections updated in October/November 2020 and May 2021.

 Prawns, squid, scallops, mussels… there are a multitude of seafood products we Kiwis enjoy!